Zhongbf/typora/英文/Peppa Pig 第一季.md

 There.
 A scary dinosaur.
 Lunch time everyone!
 After lunch we’ll do a puppet show!!
 Hurry!

-Aunty Pig has made ==spaghetti== fir lunch.
+Aunty Pig has made ==spaghetti== for lunch.
 This spaghetti is delicious!
 Best spaghetti ever!

-You can tell you two are brothers!
+You can tell you two are brothers! （tell：看得出来）

 Alike in everyway. what do yo mean? we are completely different!

 Peppa, George and I are going to do a puppet show! ==Fantastic==!
 Call us when you’re ready.
-See you later
+See you later.

 A puppet show!
 That shounds fun.
 Have I got time for some more spaghetti?
 Could I have some more, too?